ArjunG01/smart-bookmark-app/README.md

 ## 🙌 Final Notes

-This project strengthened real-world understanding of:
+This challenge strengthened practical understanding of:

-- OAuth flows
+- OAuth authentication flows
-- Session management
+- Supabase session management
 - Row Level Security
 - Realtime systems
 - Production deployment

-The challenge was treated as a client-ready application.
+The project was treated as a real-world client application.

 Thank you for reviewing this submission.